Justparthi/Siloe/README.md

 # 🛍️ Siloe - Modern eCommerce Platform

-Welcome to **ShopSmart**, a full-featured eCommerce platform built with React.js, PostgreSQL, and secured with JWT authentication.
+Welcome to **Siloe**, a full-featured eCommerce platform built with React.js, PostgreSQL, and secured with JWT authentication.
 This application provides a seamless shopping experience with secure payments via Razorpay integration.

 ## 🚀 Features